 Massachusetts mandates that every home have working smoke detectors and carbon monoxide (CO) detectors.
-The state and mortgage lenders back that up by requiring that every home be inspected by the local fire department to assure compliance prior to the sale of the home.
+The state requires that every home be inspected by the local fire department prior to the sale of the home to assure compliance.

 Inspection by fire department

 The fire department will check to make sure you have the right detectors for your home and will test them to make sure they work properly.
-Massachusetts has imposed one set of requirements for CO detectors and a different, more complex set of rules for smoke detectors.
-Your home must comply with both the rules pertaining to CO detectors and those for smoke detectors in order to pass inspection.
+Massachusetts has imposed one set of rules for smoke detectors and a different set of rules for CO detectors.
+Your home must comply with both the rules pertaining to CO detectors and those for smoke detectors in order to pass the mandatory inspection.

 The fire department will charge a fee for the inspection.
 This fee is typically paid by the home seller.
 The seller also usually covers the expense of installing any new detectors in the home that may be needed.
 Note that in some short sales and REO (post-foreclosure) sales, there may be an attempt to impose these expenses on the home buyer.